scsmith/lightwaverf-sinatra/README.md

 Note: This should probably be using `POST` requests instead of `GET` requests but it's easier to create `GET` requests by just navigating with a browser for the purposes of demonstration.
 If you're going to use this for anything but messing about I'd recommend replacing the method.

+## RaspberryPi

+There's also a [branch](https://github.com/scsmith/lightwaverf-sinatra/tree/pi) with some scripts to deploy this onto the RaspberryPi.

 ## Contributing

 1. Fork it